 Seafood is a global commodity traded all over the world, following a long, complex and non-transparent supply chain.
 It also serves as an important source of protein for millions of people every day.
-However, seafood fraud and species substitutions occur regularly, cheating consumers out of what they ordered and putting public health and the oceans at risk.
-In addition, seafood fraud allows illegally caught fish to be laundered into the legal seafood trade.
+However, seafood fraud like species substitutions occur regularly, cheating consumers out of what they ordered and putting public health and the oceans at risk.
+In addition, seafood fraud allows illegally caught fish to gain a new identity and be laundered into the legal seafood trade.

 Seafood fraud creates a market for illegally caught fish.

 Commonly Mislabeled Seafood